-As many people with untreated OCPD see their approach as justified and correct, OCPD is often identified only when it becomes a problem to others.
+As many people with OCPD see their approach as justified and correct, OCPD is often identified only when it becomes a problem for others.
 Family members who become upset by the controlling atmosphere a person with OCPD creates may lay down an ultimatum, while employers may be confused by the person’s inefficiency and difficulty working with others.

 Although personality disorders are ostensibly defined by behaviour which is significantly against cultural norms, OCPD conflicts with this definition.
 Western culture celebrates hard-working, always-busy perfectionists, and so socially rewards many traits of OCPD.
 Because people are often praised for working themselves too hard, OCPD may be undetected until it causes dysfunction in other ways.
 A person may need to experience a breakdown or crisis before the depths of their perfectionism are revealed.